KDE/digikam-doc/post_processing/html_gallery.rst

       </collection>
      </collections>

-We won't explain XSLT here, you should be able to find the documentation you need on the web.
+We won't explain XSLT syntax here, you should be able to find the documentation you need on the Internet.
 We recommend to learn XSLT with the `XSLT tutorial here <https://www.w3schools.com/xsl>`_.

 It's worth nothing nevertheless that you can make use of `EXSLT <https://www.exslt.org>`_, a set of extensions to XSLT.
 In particular, the `exslt:document element <https://www.exslt.org/exsl/elements/document>`_  is extremely useful because it allows you to generate multiple documents from the same file.